Mets blanked by Marlins in first game of doubleheader

 The Mets did, however, register one unofficial win while they were shut down: They contained their outbreak to just two people, one player and one coach.

-That it didn’t get any further than that, manager Luis Rojas said, was a testament to the protocols installed by MLB and the seriousness with which the Mets take it.
+That it didn’t get any further than that, Rojas said, was a testament to the protocols installed by MLB and the seriousness with which the Mets take it.

 “I use the word fortunate and that's the one word we can use now,” Rojas said before the games.
 “Our job is to keep doing what we've been doing.
 We're able to contain it, but like I said, we've been very fortunate.
 It could've been different.
-But we feel really good that we're following the protocols, we follow it by the book and right now we're right back at it.
-We feel at the same time proud that we've done good.”
+But we feel really good that we're following the protocols, we follow it by the book and right now we're right back at it.”

-Rojas said when the Mets found out Thursday, before what was supposed to be a series finale against the Marlins, that two of them tested positive, nobody panicked.
-There was some stress and uncertainty as MLB and team officials determined the best path forward, but once the powers-at-be decided it was safe to fly, they went back to New York.